Autostronomy/AstroPhot/README.md

 ## Credit / Citation

 If you use AstroPhot in your research, please follow the [citation instructions here](https://autostronomy.github.io/AstroPhot/citation.html).
-A new paper for the updated AstroPhot code is in the works.